romerojp/YoiKata/README.md

 ## 6 Kyu
 * [Selective Array Reversing](https://www.codewars.com/kata/selective-array-reversing): Iteratively reverse sub-sections of an array.
+* [Stop gninnipS My sdroW!](https://www.codewars.com/kata/5264d2b162488dc400000001): Reverse only the words that are more than 5 letters long in a string.

 ## 5 Kyu
 * [Blackjack Scorer](https://www.codewars.com/kata/blackjack-scorer): For a given Blackjack hand, calculate its score.